Glasnevin Cemetery Guided Tour and Museum in Dublin For Organised Groups

 Glasnevin Cemetery Museum is one of Dublin's most popular tourist attractions and with its 124 acres, it is also Ireland's largest cemetery.
 Since 1832, more than one and a half million people have been buried here.
 Nowadays this attraction is running daily a series of guided walking tours to uncover the life of both famous and lesser known historical figures.

-Led by a very experienced and knowledgeable group of guides, the tour gives a valuable insight into this unique Victorian burial place and the final resting place of the men and women who have helped shape Ireland’s past and present.
-The cemetery is host to a wide range of interesting people; from politician and activist Daniel O’Connell, leader of the Dublin lock out James Larkin, to the father of the author James Joyce.
+Led by a very knowledgeable and passionate group of guides, the tours at this attraction will give your group a valuable insight into this unique Victorian burial place and the final resting place of the men and women who have helped shape Ireland’s past and present.
+The cemetery is host to a wide range of interesting people; from politician and activist Daniel O’Connell, leader of the Dublin lock out James Larkin, Michael Collins, a leading figure in the Irish War of Independence, to the father of the author James Joyce.

-Monday to Sunday and Bank Holidays: 09.00 – 18.00 hrs
+Saturday, Sunday and Bank Holidays: 10.00 – 18.00 hrs

 Private tours for groups can be arranged during the opening hours.